 Under the Bond Indenture of Trust, interest and principal on the bonds are payable from Net Revenues (or Revenues less Operation and Maintenance Expenses) and/or amounts in the Light and Power Enterprise (as those terms are defined in the Indenture of Trust).
-The City of Vernon Electric System Revenue Bonds, 2022 Series A were issued to (i) refund and defease all of the City's outstanding Electric System Revenue Bonds, 2012 Series A and a portion of the City's outstanding Electric System Revenue Bonds, 2012 Series A and a portion of the 2022 Bonds.
+The City of Vernon Electric System Revenue Bonds, 2022 Series A were issued to (i) refund and defease all of the City's outstanding Electric System Revenue Bonds, 2012 Series A and a portion of the City's outstanding Electric System Revenue Bonds, 2012 Series B and (ii) pay costs of issuance of the 2022 Bonds.